Cravings During Pregnancy

 - Food cravings are anything you can eat, whether you normally eat them or not.

 - Non-food cravings are when you crave other things besides food, such as laundry soap, dirt, or even cigarette ashes.
 This is a medical condition known as pica

 Causes of Pregnancy Cravings

-Although the causes for the cravings are not scientifically based, there are obvious reasons why women crave certain foods and non-foods.
 The simplest explanation for pregnancy cravings is the growing baby inside you.
-As the baby constantly takes away nutrients that your body needs, your body is triggered by cravings to replace and replenish itself.
+As the baby constantly takes away nutrients that your body needs, your body triggers pregnancy cravings to replace these nutrients and replenish itself.
 Many women have trouble keeping up with their bodies’ demands for iron, magnesium, protein, and sugar—foods the body needs to stay healthy while pregnant.
-Even vegetarians find themselves craving meat at times due to the lack of protein in their system.
-Some expectant mothers crave tomatoes to satisfy the need for iron, and other women crave bananas when their bodies want more potassium.
+Even vegetarians find themselves craving meat at times due to the lack of protein in their systems.
+Some expectant mothers crave tomatoes to satisfy their need for iron, and other women crave bananas when their bodies want more potassium.

-Cravings are our body’s way of telling us we need more of something.
-However it’s important to remember not to over indulge or give in too often to a craving while you’re pregnant.
+Pregnancy cravings are our body’s way of telling us we need more of something.
+But it’s important to remember not to overindulge or give in too often to a craving while you’re pregnant.
 Your body only needs an extra 300–500 calories a day to maintain a healthy pregnancy.

 When it comes to non-food cravings, there is no real explanation for them.
 It’s a mystery why pregnant women crave dirt, clay, mothballs, burnt matches, and charcoal, among other things.
 Cigarette smoke is unhealthy for pregnant women, yet many women find themselves craving the smoke, ashes, and even butts of the cigarettes.
-Some experts believe that the non-food cravings are due to an iron deficiency, however nothing is for certain.
+Some experts believe that the non-food cravings are due to an iron deficiency, but this is only speculation.
 Other experts think these strange pregnancy cravings are our bodies’ attempts to obtain vitamins and minerals that are not present in our normal diets.

 Dealing with Pregnancy Cravings